corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-enum-evolution.md

 ```

 {{< note >}}
-The parameters to the `CordaSerializationTransformRename` annotation are defined as ‘to’ and ‘from,
+The parameters to the `CordaSerializationTransformRename` annotation are defined as ‘to’ and ‘from’,
 so in the above example it can be read as constant D (given that is how the class now exists) was renamed
 from C